Wagashi: Jomon to Nara periods

-Heian - Muromachi period
+Heian to Muromachi periods

 The first beautifully crafted confections were created in the Heian period (794–1185) and are mentioned in The Tale of Genji under the names (椿餅, tsubakimochi) and (青差, aosashi).
 Tsubakimochi was originally a confection that was not fried in oil, which was unusual among karakudamono, but it was later changed to suit the tastes of the Japanese people.
 In the beginning, it was a mochi made by coating rice flour with a sweetener made from the juice of boiled vine grass and wrapping it in camellia leaves.
 Later, the sweetener made from the juice of boiled vine grass was replaced by sugar, and the rice cake was filled with red bean paste.
 Confectionery of this period was food offered to the nobility.

 In the Kamakura period, (羊羹, yōkan) was a mutton soup, and today's mainstream yōkan was born in the 1800s after the Japanese invented agar (寒天, kanten) in the 1600s.
 This thick Japanese jellied dessert is now made of adzuki bean paste, agar, and sugar.

 During the Kamakura period (1185–1333), Japanese Buddhist monks who studied in the Song dynasty brought the tea culture to Japan, and the custom of eating confections with tea began in Japan.

 The monks also introduced dim sum (点心, tenshin), a light meal, and the history book (庭訓往来, Teikun ōrai) mentions (饅頭, manjū), (羊羹, yōkan), and (饂飩, udon) as (点心, tenshin).
 However, the manjū and yōkan brought to Japan by the monks were not sweets as we know them today, but were prepared in a completely different way.
 At that time, manjū was not confection, did not contain red bean paste, and were not sweet.
 The history book (宗五大草紙, Sōgo ōzōshi) clearly describes manjū as a dish eaten with chopsticks along with soup and pickles.
 Later, manjū changed from a light meal to a confection to suit Japanese tastes.
 In the Muromachi period (1336–1573), (職人歌合画本, Shokunin utaai ehon) depicted sweet manjū made with sugar.
 This manjū is considered the prototype of today's manjū.
 Yōkan was a soup containing mutton, but since there was no custom of eating animal meat in Japan, the Japanese replaced the meat with a paste made of kneaded barley or azuki bean flour.
 Later, the soup was removed and replaced with a pasty confection made of barley or azuki bean flour.
 Finally, around 1800, during the Edo period (1603–1868), 500 years later, yōkan became what it is today.
 The invention of agar (寒天, kanten) in the 1600s was essential to the birth of modern yokan.
 Later, the kanten invented in Japan was introduced to Manchuria, Korea and Taiwan.
 The udon was also very different from today's udon, more like wonton. (餛飩).